billpku/NLP_In_Action/README.md

 # NLP In Action
-Share how to do NLP tasks with some SOTA techniques, looking forwards for feedbacks and suggestions ^-^
+Share how to do NLP tasks with some SOTA techniques, looking forwards for feedback and suggestion ^-^

 ## NER with BERT in Action
 Do Named Entity Recognition(NER) with google BERT model